-Jeronimo Martins is a well-run leading grocery retailer focusing on emerging markets including Poland, Colombia and Portugal.
-The company has a leading market share in Poland, largely through its discount chain, Biedronka, and stands to benefit from scale as its square footage growth increases.
+Jeronimo Martins is a leading grocery retailer focusing on emerging markets including Poland, Colombia and Portugal.
+The company has a leading position of a 15% market share in Poland, largely through its discount chain, Biedronka, and stands to benefit from scale as its square footage growth increases.
 The product range of its stores typically includes a high proportion of fresh food and vegetables at affordable price points.
 The company is positioned to benefit in the short term from improving sales momentum in its core Polish market, while attractive long-term opportunities are presented by its expansion into Colombia.
-Certainly, the backdrop of the pandemic and consumers keen on ensuring their supply of food has been constructive for Jeronimo.
-The company should make further market share gains in its markets driven by a highly efficient grocery discounter business model.
-Jeronimo has effective policies and practices to address material risks such as product quality, safety, as well as labor management.
+It has the potential to make further market share gains in all markets driven by a highly efficient grocery discounter business model.
+The company has effective policies and practices to address material risks such as product quality, safety and labor management.

 Pax Global Opportunities Fund Top 10 Holdings

 This information is not a recommendation to buy or sell any security.